Whiplash is a neck injury caused by sudden movement of the head. It usually gets better within 2 to 3 months.

 do not rest your neck for long periods of time

-- severe pain despite taking paracetamol or ibuprofen
+- you have severe pain despite taking paracetamol or ibuprofen

-- tingling or pins and needles on one or both sides of your body
+- you have tingling or pins and needles on 1 or both sides of your body

-- sudden "electric shock" feeling in your neck and back which may also go into your arms and legs
+- you have a sudden "electric shock" feeling in your neck and back which may also go into your arms and legs

 - your arms or legs feel weak